 What are Miradouros?

 If you look at Porto on Google Maps, chances are you’ll find quite a few attractions named “Miradouro”.
 You’re probably wondering what that is.
-Well, “miradouro” is the Portuguese word for viewpoint, so if you see any of these on the map you can bet they’ll offer fantastic views.
+Well, “miradouro” is the Portuguese word for viewpoint, so if you see any of these on the map you can bet they’ll offer some of the best views in Porto.

 Not all miradouros are equal, though, and that’s why I’ve only included my favourite miradouros in Porto in this post!